Vietnam.vn - Nền tảng quảng bá Việt Nam

 The "Bashiri" mummy dates back to the 3rd century BC.
 (Photo: Wikipedia)

-The precision and sophistication of the wrappings suggest that the body belonged to a person of very high status in ancient Egyptian society.
+The precision and sophistication with which the body was wrapped suggests that it belonged to a person of very high status in ancient Egyptian society.
 However, the identity of the person remains a mystery, as removing the wrappings risks destroying the unique mummification technique.

 The most direct way to learn about the remains inside is to open the cloth wrappings of the mummy.
 However, these cloths are very fragile and break easily.
 If they are damaged, scientists will lose the only evidence of this special embalming technique.